mumbleskates/bilrost/README.md

 as an unsigned integer and encoded that way.
 This reduces the surface area for mistakes, and makes it clearer that floating point numbers need special handling in code that cares very much about distinguished representations.

-## Design philosophy

-* the philosophy
-    * data has meaning based on where you find it
-    * encodings with explicit schemas can be easier to guess the meaning of if you don't already know, but most of the time this is wasted bytes
-    * therefore it is often very sensible to encode data in a way that is legible to you, with implicit schemas and room for extending
-    * the data you get back when decoding should not transform any of the field values except by omitting extensions (no int coercion)
-    * as an encoding, Bilrost works to make invalid states unrepresentable when practical where it doesn't greatly increase complexity
-    * Bilrost is designed to aid, but not require, distinguished encoding

 ## Using the library